-A successful Agile marketing team has two parts: the people on the team, and the formal ways the interact with each other.
-In other words, Agile marketing roles and ceremonies.
+A successful Agile marketing team has two parts: the people on the team, and the formal ways they interact with each other.
+In other words, how the team implements Agile roles and meetings.

-Team structure and meetings are often overlooked during process optimization, but fine-tuning them both (and making sure they work well together) can be the key to creating a high performing team.
+They’re often overlooked during the process optimization journey, but fine-tuning the Agile roles on your team and the meetings they take part in (and making sure they work well together) can be the key to creating a high performing team.

 There can be no optimization without understanding, so here we’re going to dive into three things: